Corey Baird: Houston Dynamo

 On July 30, 2021, after just seven months with Los Angeles FC, Baird was traded to the Houston Dynamo for $750,000 in allocation money and an international slot.
 He made his Dynamo debut on July 31, coming off the bench in a 0–0 draw against Real Salt Lake.
 After appearing in three games for Houston, Baird missed the next seven due to a leg injury.
 Baird made seven appearances his first season in Houston; the Dynamo finished last in the Western Conference, missing out on the playoffs.

 On May 25, Baird scored his first goal of the season, and of his Dynamo career, in a 2–1 loss to Sporting Kansas City in an Open Cup match.
-He scored his first MLS goal for Houston on August 27 in a 2–1 loss to Minnesota United.
+He scored his first MLS goal for Houston on August 27 in a 2–1 loss to Minnesota United FC.
 Baird ended the season with 23 appearances, 2 goals, and 4 assists in MLS play, plus 2 appearances and a goal in the Open Cup.
 Houston failed to qualify for the playoffs again, finishing with 13th in the West.
+2023 proved a career-best season for Baird, who scored in every competition for Houston, including a run to the round of 16 in Leagues Cup, an Open Cup title, a fourth-place finish in the Western Conference, and an appearance in the Conference Finals.

+FC Cincinnati

+On January 11, 2024, FC Cincinnati signed forward Corey Baird to a contract through 2025 with an option for 2026.

+San Diego FC

+On August 6, 2025, FC Cincinnati traded Baird to MLS Expansion side San Diego FC for $100,000 in allocation money.